 Most nonprofits we work with recover $2,000 to $10,000 per year that would otherwise be lost—and they do it without spreadsheets, stress, or paperwork pileups.

-Utah’s system requires some homework—but the savings are real.
-With careful tracking and smart tools, you can make sure every qualifying dollar is either exempted at checkout or refunded shortly after.
+Utah’s nonprofit sales tax system requires careful compliance, but the savings are real.
+With the right tools and processes, you can ensure that every qualifying purchase is either exempt at checkout or refunded soon after.

 The difference between doing it manually and doing it with Givefront?